UnREAL Season-Finale Recap: I Choose Me

 The question here isn’t who Everlasting suitor Serena picked.
 (You could’ve guessed that from the start.)
 We’ve been here, all season, wondering about UnREAL itself: Could the show redeem itself from its sophomore slump?
 And now that we’ve reached the double-sized whammy of a third season finale … well, did it?

 It’s my job to answer that question, but to be perfectly honest with you, I don’t know.
 I definitely don’t think UnREAL was able to recapture the magic from season one, but I do think it really turned things around from season two.
-It returned to its roots, a full-on matriarchy that revolves around the relationships between three women: Quinn, Rachel and this season’s suitor, Serena, who represented the hard-ass entrepreneur they both strived to be.
+It returned to its roots, a full-on matriarchy that revolves around the relationships between three women: Quinn, Rachel, and this season’s suitor, Serena, who represented the hard-ass entrepreneur they both strived to be.
 Or, at least, the person we thought they each wanted to be.

 If UnREAL hadn’t already filmed season four, I’d have a feeling that it’s taking a final bow here, leaving our two leads in two genuinely good places.
 Quinn and Rachel seem to each get what they wanted.
 They both seem happy.
 To be fair, this show never quite told us anyone’s truth.
 I still don’t quite understand Rachel Goldberg, and I don’t think I ever will.
 Her actions never quite add up to anything she says to anyone, let alone her nearest and dearest.
 But with a little monetary help from Quinn, she winds up in the cabin of her literal dreams, an escape from Everlasting.
 Sure, I’ve seen enough of this show to know that no favors are without payment.
 Could Quinn show up at the top of the next season (of Everlasting, natch) and demand Rachel return to the job?
 Of course.
 But we’re led to be that this gift is the first selfless act of friendship between the two.
 “I have done everything I can to keep you to myself,” Quinn says.
 “You are a dark twisted wreck, and I’m gonna miss every bit of it.”